lNaymonl/slagg/README.md

 ---

-The `build` command in the `app` directory constist of three individual commands:
+The `build` command in the `app` directory consists of three individual commands:

 ```bash
 $ rimraf ./dist